neelsmith/icgle/Smith-Parsing.md

 # Citable results

 -   each lexicon entry has a unique ID for *lexical entity*
--   each inflectional has a unique ID
+-   each *inflectional rule* has a unique ID

 ---

+# An analysis is composed of

+1.   a string of characters analyzed
+2.   a specified form
+3.   a uniquely identified lexical entity
+4.   a uniquely identified inflectional rule

+---

-# "Greek" is defined by *analytical categories*
+# "Greek" is defined by *values specifying form*

 - "noun" (GCN)